dorktype/LICE/README.md

 LICE isn't easily retargetable since the parser and ast components of the compiler make huge architectual specific assumptions.
-Assuming you wanted to port you'd need to change the size of types respectfully inside ast.c, and strucute / type alignment inside parser.c, this should be farily trivial since both of those things exist at the top of each of those files respectfully.
+Assuming you wanted to port you'd need to change the size of types respectfully inside ast.c, and structure / union / type alignment inside parser.c, this should be farily trivial since both of those things exist at the top of each of those files respectfully.
 After that is acomplished ast_result_type will need to be changed to reflect the correct type conversion, that both conforms to